 The London Docklands, for example, formerly home to shipping wharves, are now a desirable business location for financial service providers surrounded by expensive waterside flats.

 The 2012 London Olympics unquestionably transformed some parts of the East End, but the extent of that transformation doesn’t seem to have been enough.
 Therefore, the verdict is still out regarding the exact legacy that the London Olympics will have on the East End.

-The city invested in developing new public transport links and greens spaces to make the area, home to the Olympic stadium, more pleasing to the eye and feet.
+The city invested in developing new public transport links and green spaces to make the area, home to the Olympic stadium, more pleasing to the eye and feet.
 Beyond parks and transit, the city of London pinned other expectations onto the Olympics.
-The Olympics did bring jobs to neighborhoods with relatively high unemployment; however, the number of jobs doesn’t match the 20,000 that were promised.
+The Olympics did bring jobs to neighborhoods with relatively high unemployment; however, the number of jobs didn't match the 20,000 that were promised.